dfelinto/blender-manual/manual/modeling/geometry_nodes/mesh_primitives/cylinder.rst

    Cylinder Node.

-The *Cyliner* node generates a cylinder mesh.
+The *Cylinder* node generates a cylinder mesh.
 It is similar to the cone node but always uses the same radius for the circle at the top and bottom.